humford/MoMathHackathon/README.md

 ## The Submission

-Our submission comes in the form of a library of python functions for graphical representations of PID systems and a web-application with a full tour.
-The point of our submission is to
+Our submission comes in the form of a library of Python functions for graphical representations of PID systems and a web-application with a full interactive tour of PID controllers.
+The point of our submission is to provide users and museum guests a

 A short but thorough explanation of your submission.
 What is the mathematical "point" of your submission?
 How does it illustrate the mathematical concepts you describe in an engaging way?
 Who do you envision the target audience to be?